Snoozeds/dankrpg-web/src/pages/privacy.md

 ## Changes to this Policy:

 This Policy is subject to change at any time, without notice. <br></br>
-However, we may notify you of any changes to this Policy by updating the [project's Github](https://github.com/Snoozeds/dankrpg-web) with commits that contain the changes.
+However, we may notify you of any changes to this Policy by updating the [project's Github](https://github.com/Snoozeds/dankrpg-web) with commits that contain the changes, and/or by updating the [privacy changelog](https://dankrpg.xyz/privacy-changelog).